-Check out your town’s website for a list local resources.
+Check out your town or city's website for a list of local resources (welfare/ human services).

 Families First Health & Support Center is a not-for-profit community health center and family resource center serving the Seacoast region of New Hampshire and southern Maine.